+For the year ended December 31, 2018, the Company recorded restructuring and other related costs of \$46.2 million.
+Of this amount, \$40.7 million related to accelerated depreciation and severance and other employee costs as a result of the announced closure of the poultry plants in St. Marys, Brampton, and Toronto, \$2.4 million related to costs as a result of the St. Anselme plant closure, and \$2.4 million related to costs as a result of the Thamesford turkey processing plant closure.
+The remaining \$0.7 million related to other previously announced organizational restructuring initiatives.

 For the year ended December 31, 2017, the Company recorded restructuring and other related costs of \$23.0 million.
-Of this amount, \$18.9 million related to accelerated depreciation and severance and other employee costs as a result of the announced plant closures of the Thamesford turkey facility and the St. Anselme pastry facility.
-In addition, \$1.9 million related to adjustments to share-based compensation for terminated employees pertaining to changes to the Company's Management structure associated with previously divested businesses, and \$1.0 million related to an onerous lease for vacated space in the Company's office facilities.
-The remaining \$1.2 million related to other previously announced Management and organizational restructuring initiatives.

-For the year ended December 31, 2016, the Company recorded restructuring and other related costs of \$6.6 million.
-These costs were related primarily to the announced closure of the Thamesford turkey facility.
+These costs were related primarily to the announced closure of the Thamesford turkey facility and the St. Anselme pastry facility.